Barry Strugatz: She-Devil

 She-Devil is a 1989 American film starring Meryl Streep and Roseanne Barr.
-It was directed by Susan Seidelman, and is the second adaptation of the novel The Life and Loves of a She-Devil, by British writer Fay Weldon, after a BBC TV adaptation was first broadcast in 1986.
-For her role, Streep was nominated for the "Best Actress for a Musical or Comedy" Golden Globe in 1990.
+It was directed by Susan Seidelman, and it is the second adaptation of the novel The Life and Loves of a She-Devil by British writer Fay Weldon.
+For her role, Streep was nominated for the Best Actress for a Musical or Comedy Golden Globe in 1990.

-The Transformation (Short)
+The Transformation

-Award-winning short film starring Paul Lazar as a hopeless mailroom employee.
+This short film stars Paul Lazar as a hopeless mailroom employee.
 He's a shy, misunderstood adult who is taken advantage of by co-workers, bosses, bullies, and even his own father.
 It's not until he has a life-changing moment watching a Steve McQueen movie that he finds his inner stud.
-From this moment on, he takes on the tough guy persona and learns how to not only stand up for himself, but also get the girl.
-Written and Directed by Barry Strugatz.
+From this moment on, he takes on the tough guy persona and learns how to not only stand up for himself.

 From Other Worlds

 From Other Worlds is a sci-fi comedy about a depressed Brooklyn housewife who sleepwalks through her life until she encounters an alien force in her backyard.
 With the help of a fellow contactee, an African immigrant, she is determined to solve the mystery of her otherworldly experiences.
 Along the way, she finds romance, saves the planet and finds new meaning in her life.

-Academy Award Nominee Melissa Leo played a supporting role.